1. Home

 In the first instance, two models will be enabled:

-Moodle ‘course’ owners can access the ‘Insights’ reports at any time, but Moodle will also send teachers automatic notifications when new insights are identified (via email or through the Moodle messaging tool depending on your preference settings).
+Moodle ‘course’ owners can access the ‘Insights’ reports at any time, but Moodle will also send teachers automatic notifications when new insights are identified (via email or through the Moodle messaging tool depending on your notification preference settings).

 Changing your email notification settings